 The biggest single piece of advice was ‘make a business plan’.
 Any successful photographer will agree they need to develop their business as well as their negatives.

-The second most common piece of advice was ‘find a niche and not try to be a jack of all trades’.
+The second most common piece of advice was ‘find a niche and don't try to be a jack of all trades’.
 Clients will be prepared to pay more if they can see a level of expertise and style in a particular field.
 Don’t try to please everyone but pick a genre and an approach, and you’ve got something unique on which to build your business.

 ‘Charge what you’re worth’ was another useful tip.
 Set your price point appropriately for your level of experience and field, but equally don’t undersell yourself.
 As they say, ‘you’re worth it’ so hold your ground on fee negotiations.